amitizle/optio/README.md

 # Optio

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/optio`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+A simple wrapper for Ruby's [OptionParser](https://ruby-doc.org/stdlib-2.4.1/libdoc/optparse/rdoc/OptionParser.html).
+The aim of this library is to be able to use the powerful _OptionParser_ for it's most basic use, with an simpler setup.
+For things that are a bit more complicated than the very basic usage of options parsing for CLI tools, it's probably better to use Ruby's _OptionParser_.

 ## Installation

-Add this line to your application's Gemfile:

 ```ruby
 gem 'optio'